Episode 98

 I thought, yeah, it was so weird.
 It was 100% like you.

-It just made that little shout noise and then it went off to the bedroom and it was gone.
-Completely gone.
+It just made that little shout noise and then it went off to the bedroom.
+And it was gone.

 Since then it's in the past really.
 We don't talk about it.